Abdul Ghani Hamid: Career

 After his studies, Abdul Ghani worked as an apprentice at the Electrical Department of Keppel Harbour, after which, he found a job as a clerk at the Public Utilities Board, then known as the Singapore Municipality.
 He would only leave the job in 1988.
 Though he had full-time work and was a father of four, he made time to write and paint.
 Beyond painting and writing, Abdul Ghani also pursued photography.

 Abdul Ghani's writings have been published in Malaysian literary journals, Dewan Sastera and Dewan Bahasa.
 He further wrote for an arts column in the Singapore Malay language Sunday newspaper Berita Minggu in the ’70s, contributing comic strips such as Mat Dalang to the newspaper and other Malay magazines under the pen name Lazuardi.
 In 1956, the Angkatan Pelukis Muda (Young Artists' Movement) was founded and headed by Abdul Ghani, though it would be quickly dissolved after it was unable to gather enough support.
 In 1960, Abdul Ghani published Sekilas Pandang Senilukis Dan Perkembangannya (A Glimpse of the Arts and its Development), which has come to be seen as a significant guide for the history of Singapore Malay arts.

 In 1962, he co-founded the Angkatan Pelukis Aneka Daya (APAD, Artists of Various Resources) alongside Muhammad Ali Sabran, S. Mohdir, Ahmin Haji Noh, Hamidah M. F. Suhaimi and Mustafa Yassin.
 The association organises solo and group exhibitions, taking part in collaborations with other cultural groups, art societies, and institutions, both locally and regionally.
 APAD continues to exhibit works by Malay artists today.

 In 1990, he wrote the publication Seni Indah Masjid Di Singapura (Art of Mosques in Singapore).
 He was awarded the Anugerah Tun Sri Lanang by the Majlis Bahasa Melayu Singapura (Singapore Malay Language Council) in 1998, also receiving the S.E.A.
 Write Award the same year.
 For his contributions to literature in Singapore, Abdul Ghani was honoured with the Cultural Medallion for literature in 1999.

 Abdul Ghani suffered from a stroke in 2008, with his health declining after.
-On his birthday six years later on 13 Apr 2014, he passed away at the age of 81 from pneumonia, leaving behind a legacy of writings, poems, paintings, and plays.
+He died from pneumonia on his 81st birthday on 13 April 2014.